r-pad/aa_simulation/README.md

 python aa_simulation/{train,scripts}/FILENAME.py
 ```

 Arguments may need to be added to the command depending on the script.
-The training script can also be edited to experiment with different parameters (such as seed values, target velocity, etc.)
+For training, the training scripts can be edited to experiment with different parameters (such as seed values, target velocity, etc.).

 ## Exporting Learned Policies